-A country famous for its sunny mass tourism hotspots, Greece nevertheless has many regions where you can still enjoy a more authentic slice of life.
+A country famous for its sunny mass tourism hotspots, Greece nevertheless offers many regions where you can still enjoy a more authentic slice of life.
 From a myriad of relatively unknown islands to mountainous regions far away from the tourist beaches, people looking for ways to escape the crowds will find Greece to offer more than enough sustainable tourism destinations.

-The recent Covid-19 crisis delivered a heavy blow to Greece’s tourism industry when the country was just getting back on its feet from the aftereffects of 2008’s economic recession.
+The 2020 pandemic delivered a heavy blow to Greece’s tourism industry when the country was just getting back on its feet from the aftereffects of 2008’s economic recession.
 By visiting less popular regions you can directly help revive these local economies!

 Where to go

 The Islands – If there is one thing Greece isn’t lacking in, it’s islands.
 There are just so many options to choose from that even locals couldn’t name them all!
-Besides the well-known tourist hotspots like Crete, Santorini or Mykonos, travellers looking for a more quiet vibe can pick islands that are less visited by the international tourist crowds.
+Besides the well-known tourist hotspots like Crete, Santorini or Mykonos, travellers looking for a more sustainable tourism destination can pick islands that are less visited by the international tourist crowds.

 The island of Tinos, for example, has recently established a hiking trail network, hoping to attract active-minded visitors.
 Close to Tinos, the island of Andros is also a good place to stretch the legs!